Other Power-Driven Mobility Devices

 Q: I am a parishioner at a church in New Jersey.
 We are constructing a coffee bar in our church.
 The bar will have a sink on the serving side.
 What are the ADA requirements for the bar and sink on both the serving and “customer” sides?

-A: Although the ADA does not apply to the design of churches and other places of worship, the NJ building code requires accessibility in assembly areas such as churches.
+A: Although the ADA does not apply to the design of churches and other places of worship, the New Jersey building code requires accessibility in assembly areas such as churches.

 If the sink is only used by “employees,” it is technically not required to be accessible; however, it is advisable to provide access to the sink to accommodate an employee who may require access at a future date.